Millions of people have successfully used this plan to become debt-free! But what is the debt snowball method? And how does...

 Myth: Debt is a tool and should be used to help create prosperity.

 Truth: Debt isn’t used by wealthy people nearly as much as we are led to believe.

-Debt is dumb.
-Most normal people are just plain broke because they are in debt up to their eyeballs with no hope of help.
-If you're in debt, then you're a slave because you do not have the freedom to use your money to help change your family tree.
+That’s because debt is dumb—but it still has a choke hold on so many of our friends and family members.
+Most normal people are just plain broke.
+They are in debt up to their eyeballs with no hope of help.
+If you’re in debt, you don’t have the freedom to use your money the way you want.

-According to a USA Today article about debt, 78% of Baby Boomers have mortgage debt, 59% have credit card debt, and 56% have car payments.
+According to a Pew Charitable Trusts report, 47% of Baby Boomers have mortgage debt, 41% have credit card debt, 13% have school loans, and 36% have car payments.
 It takes a lot of will, discipline, courage and help to slay the debt monster.
 But it can be done.
-Imagine how much you could put toward retirement if you just didn't have a stinking car payment?
+Imagine how much you could put toward retirement if you just didn’t have a stinking car payment!
 This is how the wealthy really build their wealth.
-Debt is dumb.
-Welcome to the real world!

 Dave Ramsey’s Background

 When training for his first career in real estate, Dave Ramsey was told that debt was a tool: “Debt is like a fulcrum and lever,” allowing you to lift what you otherwise could not lift.
 You can buy a home, buy a car, start a business, or go out to eat and not be bothered with having to wait.

 He remembers a finance professor telling his class that debt is a two-edged sword: It can cut for you like a tool, but it can also cut into you and bring harm.

 Over and over again, we hear the myth that you need OPM (other people’s money) to prosper.
 We’re told all the time that sophisticated and disciplined financiers use debt to their advantage.
 Well, folks, it’s just not true.